Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/vite.md

    npm i --save-dev vite
    ```

-3. **Install Boosted.** Now we can install Boosted.
+3. **Install OUDS Web.** Now we can install OUDS Web.
 We'll also install Popper since our dropdowns, popovers, and tooltips depend on it for their positioning.
 If you don't plan on using those components, you can omit Popper here.

    ```sh
    npm i --save boosted @popperjs/core
    ```

-4. **Install additional dependency.** In addition to Vite and Boosted, we need another dependency (Sass) to properly import and bundle Boosted's CSS.
+4. **Install additional dependency.** In addition to Vite and OUDS Web, we need another dependency (Sass) to properly import and bundle OUDS Web's CSS.

    ```sh
    npm i --save-dev sass
    ```

-Now that we have all the necessary dependencies installed and set up, we can get to work creating the project files and importing Boosted.
+Now that we have all the necessary dependencies installed and set up, we can get to work creating the project files and importing OUDS Web.

 ## Project structure